Increasing the availability of “rescue” medicines

 It can help restore breathing in someone who has experienced an opioid overdose within the last 30-90 minutes.
 If you or a family member is at risk, you should always have this drug on hand.
 At Priority Health, we're proactively informing our members how they can receive Naloxone, encouraging them to have this drug on hand, and to call their doctor or pharmacist for how to use this medicine safely.

-Here’s how our newest members receive Naloxone:
+Here’s how our members can receive Naloxone:

 - Their doctor can prescribe it.